brettneese/brettneese.xyz/posts/2019-03-07/Lab Notes- Migrating ODK Aggregate from Fargate to Azure.md

 Tags: kubernetes, lab-notes, migrating-odk-to-k8s, odk
-Summary: Why I'm doing this, and I begin to experiment with ODK Aggregate on k8s by sending in a PR that tweaks
+Summary: Why I'm doing this, and I begin to experiment with ODK Aggregate on k8s by sending in a PR that tweaks ODK's build process for Docker.

 # Lab Notes: Migrating ODK Aggregate from Fargate to Azure Kubernetes Services